 If you don’t have health insurance, you’ve still got options.
 Depending on your income and legal status in the U.S., you may be able to enroll in Medicaid or other state programs that can help you pay for birth control and other health care.

 Planned Parenthood works to provide you with the services you need, whether or not you have insurance.
 Most Planned Parenthood health centers accept Medicaid and health insurance, and many charge less for services depending on your income.
 Contact your local Planned Parenthood health center for more information.

-Where can I get a sterilization procedure?
+Where can I get a tubal ligation?